LastAncientOne/Home_Improvement_Retail_Investment/README.md

 •	Lowe’s seems to have a steady stream of dividends paid to shareholders which slowly increased over the years.
 •	The Net Changes in Cash, Lowe’s seem to be losing and gaining money over the years.

+### NVR, Inc
+#### Income Statement
+•	NVR, Inc. seems to have a positive income statement over the past 5 years.
+It has increased in Net Income from previous years.
+•	NVR doesn’t seem to have acquired or have any smaller business or own any smaller business because it doesn’t show any minority interest in their income statement.
+#### Balance Sheet
+•	The Liabilities to Asset Ratio seems to be stable.
+NVR doesn’t seem to be using liabilities much to fund their assets (About close to using half of its liabilities to fund their assets).
+•	The Liabilities to Equity ratio is stable as well.
+However, their liabilities are almost equivalent to the debt but not a lot.
+It not at 100% but just about more than 50% reliance on debt.
+#### Cash Flow
+•	NVR, Inc seems to have an increased amount of cash flow over the past 5 years.
+However, except for 2021.
+This could be a factor of repurchasing back its own equity or repurchasing back NVR, Inc Shares of stock.

 # Prerequistes